Vrekt/Lunar/README.md

 These include:

 adding entities
-adding tiles, adding multile tiles at once in one method. drawing all entities and tiles getting an entity via their ID. and many more!
+adding tiles, adding multiple tiles at once in one method. drawing all entities and tiles getting an entity via their ID. and many more!